walmartlabs/concord-website/docs/plugins/http.md

 The `http` task provides a basic HTTP/RESTful client that allows you to call RESTful endpoints.
 It is provided automatically by Concord, and does not require any external dependencies.

-The `http` task executes RESTful requests and returns [HTTP response](#http-task-response) objects.

-To store response objects in an output variable, use the `out` parameter.
+The `http` task executes RESTful requests and returns [HTTP response](#http-task-response) objects, with the option of storing response objects in an output variable by using an `out` parameter.

 - [Usage](#usage)
 - [Parameters](#parameters)